cjtoolkit/zipfs/README.md

 ```

 To embed zip to the application, first create a zip file with your preferred achiever with compression disabled.
-Than append to the content of the zip to the compiled application.
+Than append the content of the zip file to the compiled application.
 You can use this simple shell command to append.

 ```sh
 $ cat asset.zip >> application